fabriciopirini/decision-making-app/README.md

-# decision-making-app
+# Decision Making App

-App using React to pick a random ToDo task.
+App to pick a random Todo task using React, Babel and live-server.